dper/pumptweet/README.md

 Overview
 ========

+If you aren't familiar with Pump.io, take a look at <https://microca.st/>.
+Try it out and see what you think!
+This script is for people already using a Pump.io service (like Microca.st, but there are many others, and you can run your own).

-On Pump.io, there are many different kinds of activities.
+On Pump.io (<http://pump.io/>), there are many different kinds of activities.
 Here, we only look for *notes*, which are essentially regular blog entries.
 We find notes on Pump.io, shorten them, make a URL to the original note (very useful if it's a long note), and post the short version as a tweet on Twitter.

 Other Pump.io activities (such as comments, likes, dislikes, and following new people) are excluded from here, because it's not obvious at face value what, if anything, among them would be of interest to a reader on Twitter.